Who Is Wendy Diamond? Founder And Chief Pet Officer – Animal Fair Media, Inc.

 But even in its hardships, life can be ironic and magical.
 Just before Lucky died, a friend asked Wendy to foster a senior dog named Baby Hope.
 She never planned on keeping the dog at the time, but the little Coton de Tulear, though a little ruff around the edges, was truly heaven sent.
 The morning Lucky passed, Diamond found Baby sitting right next to her.
 It was as if they had their own spiritual canine code.
 Baby comforted Lucky as she went to the big doggie park on the other side.
 Since then Wendy decided to adopt Baby after fostering her for three weeks.
 The Celebration of Lucky’s Life and Baby Hope’s Wedding was on July 12, 2013 with a Guinness World Record and aired on TLC’s hit show Cake Boss and Conan O’Brien!
 Wendy is proud to call herself a “Foster Failure.”

-Wendy holds 3 Guinness World Records and has appeared on The Today Show as their Pet Lifestyle Expert.
+Wendy holds 3 Guinness World Records: Lucky Diamond is The Animal Photographed with the Most Celebrities with 363 celebrities (Lucky’s Barkstory); Baby Hope had the most expensive pet wedding in history raising money for a wing at the Humane Society of New York; Wendy herself received a Guinness for the longest curtsey relay in 5 minutes of 314 curtsies.
 Thanks to her amazing experiences with her endearing pets, she penned the best-selling books: Chicken Soup for the Soul: What I Learned from the Dog, What I Learned from the Cat, My Cat’s Life, My Dog’s Life, How to Understand Men Through Their Dogs, How to Understand Women Through Their Cats and It’s a Dog’s World: The Savvy Guide to Four-Legged Living.

 In the next five years, Wendy Diamond would like to see a movement to establish a universal animal welfare policy in this country, and eventually globally.
 The national initiative would be a comprehensive package that includes; a “No-kill” nation, responsible breeding, FDA stricter regulations on pet food, a national animal rescue and shelter database, and stiffer penalties and punishment for animal cruelty including puppy mills.
 The overall goal would be for a worldwide shift in the way people see animals; they are not chattel, but living and breathing creatures with souls.

-“The true act of charity means helping those would never be able to help you.”
+“The true act of charity means helping those who would never be able to help you.”